What’s in the Water?

 In late spring, farmers transfer the scallops to a nursery.
 There, the scallops spend eight to twelve months growing in pearl nets, lantern nets, bottom cages, or suspended trays to become large enough to be transferred to growout gear or sold as a product (such as half-shell).

-The scallops grow to market size in pearl nets, lantern nets, cages, or on lines.
-This usually takes two to three years.
+The scallops grow to market size in pearl nets, lantern nets, cages, or on ear-hanging lines.
+This usually takes one to three years.
 Scallops don’t like to be crowded, and will damage each other if piled too close together.

 Farmers pull the nets or lines from the water, remove the scallops from the gear, and bring the scallops back to shore where they’ll be separated by size, packaged, and brought to market.